OpenC3/docs.openc3.com/_docs_v5/1_getting_started/installation.md

   </p>
   <h5>Let us know what could be better!</h5>
   <p>
-    Both using and hacking on OpenC3 should be fun, simple, and easy, so if for some reason you find it's a pain, please <a href="{{ site.openc3 }}/issues/new/choose">create an issue</a> on
+    Both using and hacking on COSMOS should be fun, simple, and easy, so if for some reason you find it's a pain, please <a href="{{ site.openc3 }}/issues/new/choose">create an issue</a> on
     GitHub describing your experience so we can make it better.